Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Cost of Marketing and Administration

-Lastly, you’ll want to get the word out that you’re open for business.
-That may include newspaper ads and billboards, in addition to social media.
+Lastly, you’ll want to advertise that you’re open for business.
+This may include newspaper ads, billboards, and social media.

 Social media, at least, is free — and you’ll have direct access to the customer marketplace you want to serve.
 Offer promotions and coupons to get customers in the door.

-There are a lot of free solutions that work really well.
-We actually have used Adobe Spark (now Adobe Express) in the past to create social media graphics.
+There are many free solutions that work really well.
+We have actually used Adobe Spark (now Adobe Express) to create social media graphics in the past.

-You’ll want to pay yourself, of course, plus any contractors you need to help with necessities, such as bookkeeping.
-You’ll be plenty busy managing day-to-day operations, so consider outsourcing payroll, payables and other functions to a firm that can let you focus on making your business a success.
+You’ll be plenty busy managing day-to-day operations, so consider outsourcing payroll, payables, and other functions to a firm that can let you focus on making your business a success.

 Looking at profit and loss comparisons to previous periods and years will also give you some insight as to how things are going financially.